derfelix42/Taskmanager/README.md

 - Notifications
 - Import Backups to migrate easily to another host machine
 - Search Feature to find past and/or future tasks / categories / priorities
+- Statistics
+- Better Login / Authentication methods
+- Sharing Calendars with others
+- More Automations
+- Project Management (Task associations / dependencies)
+- Module architecture to support 3rd party plugins to add in more data
+- Location tracking for devices to automatically start/stop tasks based on location
+- Rework / Add in new Views for Days, Weeks, Months, Quaters, Years, Custom